sqlitebrowser/sqlitebrowser/BUILDING.md

     $ qmake
     $ make
     $ brew unlink sqlite3
-    $ mv src/sqlitebrowser.app /Applications/
+    $ mv src/DB\ Browser\ for\ SQLite.app /Applications/

-An icon for "sqlitebrowser" should now be in your main OSX Applications list, ready to launch.
+An icon for "DB Browser for SQLite" should now be in your main OSX Applications list, ready to launch.

 **Note 2** - There have been occasional [reports of compilation problems on OSX